 The following resources are intended to inform and assist managers, supervisors, and unit HR representatives to plan and monitor developments related to COVID-19 and the workplace.

-The university has established safety plans for increased in-person, on-campus activities, and expect supervisors to know and reinforce established safety precautions.
-Additionally, we anticipate that supervisors will receive reports from employees about potential exposure as the COVID-19 pandemic continues.
+The university has established safety regulations and plans for increased in-person, on-campus activities, and expect supervisors to know and reinforce established safety regulations.
 The university provides guidance to assist supervisors as they respond to employee concerns and issues.

 Distancing in the Workplace